f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 Open a browser and navigate to ``http://lab.webapp.34.219.3.233.nip.io``

 .. image:: ./media/img_module2_lab5-1.png
-  :scale: 60%
+  :scale: 40%
   :align: center

-This is our demo web server is available on port 80 (HTTP).
+This is our demo web server which is available on port 80 (HTTP).

 4. This demo web server is hosting an API call to automatically deploy challenge resources to it.